jynxwk/MXQL/README.md

 const db = new MXQL(config)
 const result = await db.query("SELECT * FROM table WHERE condition = ?", ["value"]);
-console.log(result) // Logs all rows and fields.
+console.log(result) // Logs rows and fields based on the condition.
 ```

 ### QueryBuilder